-Although the class makes developing server applications significantly easier, there are a few important things to keep in mind when using this class:
+The SocketTools.InternetServer class makes developing server applications significantly easier; however, there are a few important concepts to keep in mind when using this class in your application.

-Because network events are being raised in the context of the client session threads, this means you cannot update user interface controls directly from within the event handlers. .NET does not allow one thread to modify a control that was created in another thread (usually the main UI thread).
+Because network events are being raised in the context of another thread, you cannot update user interface controls directly from within InternetServer event handlers.
+This is important because .NET does not allow one thread to modify a control that was created in another thread (typically the main UI thread).
 This is an absolute rule, and if you break it, your program is either going to hang or throw an exception.
 If you want to change any property values or call methods in a control, you need to create a delegate and marshal the call to the UI thread to using the Invoke method.
-Both the VB.NET and C# examples show how to do this; in the example, it’s used to update a ListBox control.
-Frequently updating the user interface from within an event handler can have a very negative impact on the overall performance of your program.
-Marshalling calls across threads to those UI controls is an expensive operation, and while you’re doing it, you’re not servicing network events like OnRead.
+Both the VB.NET and C# examples show how to do this; in the example, it's used to update a ListBox control.
+Keep in mind that frequently updating the user interface from within an event handler can potentially have a negative impact on the overall performance of your program.
+Marshalling calls across threads to those UI controls is an expensive operation, and while you're doing it, you're not servicing network events like OnRead.
 You should keep it to a minimum, only updating the UI when absolutely necessary.

 Finally, while it is possible to exchange data in an event handler with a client other than the one that generated the event, it's not recommended.
 This is a case where you should use the Lock method to ensure that you're the only thread that is attempting to read or write on that socket at the time.
 Two threads that attempt to read or write data on the same socket has undefined results; there's no guarantee which thread would "get there first", and the end result can be really unpredictable behavior by your program.
 One way to think about this is to think of your server program as a house, with each client connection being a room inside that house.
 You can do pretty much anything you want inside your own room (from within the event handler code that you write).
 However, if you want to go into another room and start rearranging the furniture, you need to make sure that every other thread is locked out while you do that.
 When you're done and back in your own room, then you unlock the server and continue on.